 Successful implementation of RTI involves three important components: universal screening; multiple layers or “tiers” of instruction, intervention, and support; and progress monitoring (an integrated data collection and assessment system to inform decision making).
 Implementation of these core components of RTI can build upon existing practices and procedures.

-Interventions are targeted instruction based on student need.
+Interventions are targeted instruction based on student needs.
 They are designed to be coordinated with the curriculum provided in general education.
 Interventions are based on assessed student skill deficit, targeted to address specific and discrete skill deficits, intended to be short-term, explicit instruction, monitored frequently to document and ensure progress, and lastly, are revised as necessary based on student performance.
 In RTI, interventions are provided at three instructional levels: Tiers I, II, and III.

 If a student continues to struggle despite targeted instruction at the Tier III level, he or she may be referred to the Committee on Special Education for an evaluation to determine if the student has a disability under IDEA.
 At this time, the documentation of RTI efforts becomes an important component of the evaluation.
 Should a student then qualify for special education services, he or she will then be eligible for the supports and accommodations provided to students with disabilities for purposes of leveling the academic playing field.